 Your school has lots of advertising space available.
 Hallways, buses, gym bleachers, stadiums, the back of sport uniforms – all of these spaces have been used as advertising space.
 Of course, you will want to make sure that this space is not purchased by soda and junk food vendors – you can have regulations for who can sponsor your school or teams.
 Local car dealerships, eateries, insurance companies, and business of all kinds will likely be interested.

 There are numerous ways to collect cash through discarded objects.
 From printer cartridges, used cell phones, to soft drink cans, other people’s junk can be turned into a lucrative cash cow for your school.
 Check with local recycling centers and print cartridge outlets for programs and special deals in your area or search online.
 This mission driven fundraising idea can be run year-round and offers a great lesson for students.

 Walk-a-thons and fun runs, read-a-thons, serve-a-thons, and many of these ideas to raise money for your school can be much more successful by implementing peer-to-peer fundraising software in conjunction with your event.
 While it’s true that some of these events will require extra bookkeeping, the good news is the best fundraising and event management software packages have the capacity to track online sales and donations including those made online with credit or debit cards.
 Such software is an excellent investment in the handling of the never-ending fundraising tasks schools, PTAs and booster clubs face year after year.
 User-friendly fundraising software can make even student-driven projects operate effectively.
-Try a free trial of DoJiggy’s crowdfunding software today or contact us about our school website software.
+Try a no obligation trial of DoJiggy’s crowdfunding software today or contact us about our school website software.